 But, there’s a but.
 There’s always a but.
 Because, there’s another way of looking at price discounts.
 It usually comes from the marketing team.

-Because every time you cut the price, you’re handing money to the customer.
-You “pay” them something towards buying your product if they don’t pay full price.
+Because every time you cut the price, you’re giving money away.
+You “pay” customers something towards buying your product if they don’t pay full price.
 You devalue the brand.
 The message you send is that not enough people buy at the regular price.
 So you’re cutting the price to move product.
-And, when it goes back up to the regular price, won’t people just wait until the next round of price discounts?
+And, when it goes back to the regular price, won’t some people just wait until the next round of price discounts?

 So, who’s in the right here?
 Do you price discount, or not?